samclane/samclane.github.io/_posts/2018-6-28-Python-Arduino-PyFirmata.md

 I've had an Arduino for almost 8 years now; I got it as a birthday present from my Dad.
 And boy, I've gotten a lot of use out of the thing.
 From a makeshift oscilloscope to a [quick-and-dirty ESP8266 programmer](https://www.hackster.io/ROBINTHOMAS/programming-esp8266-esp-01-with-arduino-011389) , the Arduino has served me well.
-However, as I learned more tools and languages, I began to find the base Arduino Sketch language (henceforth referred to as "Sketch(es)", with a capitol 'S') kinda...clunky.
+However, as I've learned more tools and languages, I began to find the base Arduino Sketch language (henceforth referred to as "Sketch(es)", with a capitol 'S') kinda...clunky.
 Arduino should be all about banging out **quick** prototypes that ***work***.
-[Python is basically pseudocode already](https://i.redd.it/gip50r3305vz.jpg), so why waste time thinking about all those convoluted bytes and types and curly-braces, when you can start digging into why the project you've been planning about all week in the shower doesn't work on a fundamental, logical level.
+[Python is basically pseudocode already](https://i.redd.it/gip50r3305vz.jpg), so why waste time thinking about all those convoluted bytes and types and curly-braces, when you can start digging into the deeply troubling bugs in your project-design, rather than mess with the language.
 You know, really *get in the zone*.

-I went to school for Computer Engineering and have worked 5 months for an embedded-systems design shop, so I have a a decent amount of experience with C (of which I consider Sketch to be a derivative).
-It's not fast to develop in.
+I went to school for Computer Engineering and have worked 5 months for an embedded-systems design shop, so I have a a decent amount of experience with C (of which I consider Arduino to be a derivative).
+It's not the fastest to develop in.
 There's a lot of boilerplate code one has to write, usually tightly coupled to whatever hardware or framework you're working with.
 On top of that, C isn't object-oriented, and trying to import those design patterns usually ends up feeling like writing plain Javascript<sup><a href="#1">1</a></sup>.
 That is to say, not good for one's self esteem.

 But, I should stop railing against C before I lose all credibility and you stop reading the article.
 In short; I don't like leaving my comfort zone and C makes my brain hurt.
-Besides, the main star of the show here isn't Python; it's the protocol that we're going to use to get Python controlling the Arduino: [Firmata](http://firmata.org/wiki/Main_Page).
+Besides, the main star of the show here isn't Python; it's the protocol that we're going to use to get Python controlling the Arduino: [**Firmata**](http://firmata.org/wiki/Main_Page).
 Now, Firmata isn't Python specific; in fact that's the whole point.
 It provides a common interface for many different languages to control an Arduino device at around the same speed as a regular Sketch would.
-It does this by placing the Arduino into "slave" mode, and converting it's API calls into commands to send to the Arduino to be immediately executed.
+It does this by placing the Arduino into "slave" mode, and converting its API-calls into commands to send to the Arduino to be immediately executed.
 This is an order of magnitude faster than using `pyserial` to send info to an Arduino running it's own Sketch, as the serial port resets after every message, incurring significant overhead.
 To show-off a project that requires a fast write speed, let's write a driver for a 8x8 MAX7219 LED Matrix.